 Ruta de la Amistad

-Ruta de la Amistad, or the Route of Friendship, consists of twenty-two large-scale sculptures that were commissioned ahead of the 1968 Summer Olympics to serve as permanent markers of the event in the landscape of Mexico City. Τhe sculptures were designed by artists of international renown hailing from five continents and were primarily constructed of concrete and steel.
-Nineteen of the sculptures were spread along a 17-kilometer route that united distant Olympic venues, and which has since developed into a major highway around Mexico City, the Periférico Sur.
-The ensemble was completed by three special commissions that were installed near the route.
-Threatened by demolition after the conclusion of the games, the sculptures were neglected over the years and they faded into obscurity as their immediate contexts and the surrounding landscape changed drastically with time.
-Recently, the preservation of many of the sculptures was directly threatened by the project to construct an elevated second level above the existing highway.
+Ruta de la Amistad, or the Route of Friendship, consists of 22 large-scale sculptures commissioned for the 1968 Summer Olympics.
+Intended as permanent memorials, the sculptures were created by artists of international renown.
+Nineteen of the sculptures were set along a 10-mile (17-kilometer) route that united distant Olympic venues—after the Olympics the route developed into a major highway around Mexico City, the Periférico Sur.
+Installed near Ruta de la Amistad were three special commissions, sculptures primarily constructed of concrete and steel.
+These three sculptures were neglected, and their original contexts forgotten.
+The surrounding landscape changed drastically with time.
+Preservation of many of the full ensemble of sculptures was directly threatened by a project to construct an elevated second level above the existing highway.